coding-glith/leetcode/tree/populating_next_right_pointers_in_each_node.md

     4-> 5 -> 7 -> NULL
 ```

 The idea is to use a function called popNext() to help get the nextNode in the same level and itsChild.
-Moreover, when moving to the next level, popNext() helps to check if the node is a leaf, if yes, it will return None and finish the loop.
+Moreover, when moving to the next level, popNext() helps to check if the node is a leaf, if yes, it will check its next neigbor otherwise return None and finish the loop.

 ```Python
 # Definition for binary tree with next pointer.